Atlantic chub mackerel: Fisheries

 This fish is particularly abundant in the eastern Mediterranean.
 Two variants are distinguished: in the late summer and autumn, the fish is fat and roe-filled, whereas in the late winter and spring it is very lean, almost emaciated.
 The Greek names for the two forms are koliós and tsíros, respectively.
 They are usually roasted, although the former form is often packed in salt for later consumption.
 The fish releases its own oil into the salt packing and acquires a very long shelf life.
 In the islands of the Aegean, it is a particularly popular delicacy, under the name goúna: fresh-caught mackerel is split open at the belly, eviscerated, and left to dry flesh-side up in the sun for one day.
 The same evening it is very briefly seared over a fire and then served with lemon juice.

 Along the eastern seaboard of North America Atlantic chub mackerel were not the target of directed commercial fisheries until 2013 when commercial trawlers began targeting them because of a lack of squid.
-Landings went from almost zero to 5m pounds within the year.
+Landings went from almost zero to 5 million pounds within the year.

+As food

+The Atlantic chub mackerel is rich in omega-3 and other unsaturated fatty acids.
+Nutritional data published by Portugal's Docapesca records its fat content at 13.4 grams per 100 grams of edible fish, including 3.7 grams of monounsaturated and 4.7 grams of polyunsaturated fatty acids.
+Similarly, the source lists approximately 1,218 mg of EPA and 2,128 mg of DHA per 100 grams, giving a combined EPA and DHA content of 3,346 mg.
+Other omega-3 fats identified in the species include DPA, ALA, SDA and ETA.

+However, the Atlantic chub mackerel's total fat content can vary substantially by catch season.
+A year-long study published in 2020 recorded fat contents ranging from 1.3 grams per 100 grams of edible fish in February to 10.3 grams in September, the lowest and highest values observed during the study, respectively.